 6. What Requirements and Restrictions Apply to Your Use of the Site and Services?

 How You Use the Site and Services.
-We give you a non-transferable, limited license to use and access the Site and Services only for your own personal use.
+Subject to your compliance with these Terms, Stride grants to you a non-transferable, non-sublicensable, limited license to use and access the Site and Services only for your own personal, non-commercial use.
 We can take back that license at any time.
 You do not have the rights to:

 - change or use our content for other purposes;